 “Humanity's true moral test, its fundamental test, consists of its attitude towards those who are at its mercy: animals.”

-The export of live animals for slaughter has been banned in New Zealand since 2003, after 5,000 sheep died on an Australian shipment bound for Saudi Arabia, causing outrage among members of the New Zealand public.
-Whilst live export for slaughter from New Zealand is banned, live export for breeding has continued with the animals ultimately being killed in the country of destination.
+The export of live animals for slaughter has been technically banned in New Zealand since 2003, after 5,000 sheep died on an Australian shipment bound for Saudi Arabia, causing outrage among Kiwis.
+Live export for breeding has continued, with the animals ultimately being killed in the country of destination, by methods that could be illegal in New Zealand.

-Each year tens of thousands of New Zealand animals are exported live to places such as China, Saudi Arabia and Mexico.
-These ocean journeys of several weeks cause stress for the animals as well as a huge potential for injury and death.
-Many animals suffer as they struggle to adapt to the conditions and food on board and some end up sick or even die.
+Each year thousands of New Zealand animals are exported live internationally, to China and other countries.
+These ocean journeys can last several weeks causing distress to the animals as well as a huge potential for injury and death.
+Many animals suffer as they struggle to adapt to the conditions and food on board.
+Some end up getting sick or dying.

 - Spread the word!
 Tell your friends and family about the cruel reality of live export and ask them to take action too.